Get Started with Default Templates

 We're happy that you've decided to get started with Scroll PDF Exporter.
 This article will guide you through the steps required to set up your first export, using the built-in default templates.

-Exporting to PDF is simple – just open the page you want to export, then click ••• > Export to PDF.
-Make sure to select the option with the PDF icon, otherwise you'll be using Confluence's inbuilt PDF Exporter.
+Exporting to PDF is simple – just open the page you want to export, then click ••• > Export with Scroll PDF Exporter

 Choosing a template